-PEFC-certified timber is also accepted by the U.S. Green Building Council (USGBC) Leadership in energy and Environmental Design (LEED) system Alternative Compliance Path (ACP) rewards building projects that use: "wood products from certified sources as defined by ASTM D7612-10".
+PEFC-certified timber is also accepted by the U.S. Green Building Council (USGBC) Leadership in Energy and Environmental Design (LEED) system Alternative Compliance Path (ACP) which rewards building projects that use: "wood products from certified sources as defined by ASTM D7612-10".
 This includes internationally recognised voluntary forest certification standards such as PEFC's.
 The ACP applies to all LEED v4 rating systems including Homes v4 and to all LEED 2009 rating systems.

 With timber species offering dimensional stability and durability, PEFC-certified timber has unique sustainability credentials as a renewable building material compared to concrete, steel, brick and block or aluminium.
 PEFC-certified timber plays an enormous part in many building projects from structural applications such as timber frame, engineered woods including glulam, cross laminated timber (CLT), laminated veneer lumber (LVL) and structural insulated panels (SIPS) to key components such as engineered floor cassettes, attic trusses, along with basic building items such as staircases, windows and doorsets.

-The use of solid wood solutions, engineered timber systems and products such as Cross Laminated Timber (CLT) and Glulam are an increasingly popular and fashionable way to build strong and stable structures and bring a striking architectural dimension to modern building design.
+The use of solid wood solutions, engineered timber systems and products such as Cross Laminated Timber (CLT) and Glulam are an increasingly popular way to build strong and stable structures and bring a striking architectural dimension to modern building design.
 Glulam and CLT is commonly made from PEFC-certified Spruce or Larch and acts as a natural and renewable alternative to steel and concrete.
 Large vertical or horizontal beams deliver huge interior spans without supporting columns with the scope to showcase breathtaking use of space and introduce huge swathes of natural light.